rapidspeciation/biodiversity_genomics_course/exercises/13_Synteny.md

 #check that we have the files
 ls
 ```

-This is what we will do:
+This is what we will do in this tutorial:
 ```
 #we will copy the sequences from the Share folder
-cp ~/Share/synteny/busco/busco_sco_cat/*fa ./
+cp /home/genomics/scratch/data/comparative_genomics/synteny/busco/busco_sco_cat/*fa ./

 #what do they look like
 less ilMecMaza1.1_sco_cat.fa